AIB's Research Philosophy

 AIB is a business school where research is focused on issues that confront managers in their workplace.
 AIB Research has practical application, emphasising a scholarly approach to solving real world problems.

-from the AIB Research Degrees Policies and Procedures
+From the AIB Research Degree Administration Policy and Procedures

 AIB provides the opportunity to reflect on personal experience, and to analyse that individual experience against the experience of others written into the scholarly knowledge base of literature, as well as the practices seen in business case studies.